 National Endowment for the Arts Research and Analysis Director Sunil Iyengar visited the University of Iowa campus Sept.
-21, 2015 to deliver the third lecture in the Creative Matters series sponsored by the UI Office of the Vice President for Research and Economic Development.
+21, 2015 to deliver the third lecture in the Creative Matters series sponsored by the UI Office of the Vice President for Research.
 Below are stories, text, video, photos, and other materials chronicling and related to the visit.

 Sunil Iyengar spoke on “Measuring the Creative Economy: Motives, Methods, and Results.”
 Iyengar, who joined the NEA in 2006, has led the agency in conducting groundbreaking analyses of how the arts impact society and influence the sciences, including a unique study on the U.S. creative economy.